-My book-in-progress, provisionally titled Dispossession After Development: Land Grabs in Neoliberal India, seeks to understand the changing nature and increasing significance of land dispossession in post-liberalization India.
+My book, Dispossession without Development: Land Grabs in Neoliberal India (Oxford University Press, 2018), seeks to understand the changing nature and increasing significance of land dispossession in post-liberalization India.
 It is based, in part, on an ethnography of villages dispossessed for an SEZ in Rajasthan.
 Using the extended case method, it seeks to advance the concept of regimes of dispossession as a way of understanding the relationship between land dispossession and capitalism in comparative perspective.

 I have published articles based on this research in Politics and Society, World Development, Development and Change, Journal of Agrarian Change, Journal of Peasant Studies, Economic and Political Weekly, and the Berkeley Journal of Sociology.
 I have also written on this topic in periodicals and newspapers in India.
 See here for my op-ed in The Hindu on proposed changes to India’s Land Acquisition Act.